Duality pairs, phantom maps, and definability in triangulated categories: Definability and duality pairs

 As with definable classes of modules, definable classes in compactly generated triangulated categories (under a mild assumption) can be determined by closure properties. \begin{prop} Let $\T$ be a compactly generated triangulated category which is the underlying category of a strong and stable derivator.
 Then the following conditions are equivalent for a class of objects $\mc{D}$ in $\T$: \begin{enumerate} \item $\mc{D}$ is definable; \item $\mc{D}$ is closed under products, pure subobjects and directed homotopy colimits; \item $\mc{D}$ is closed under products, pure subobjects and pure quotients. \end{enumerate} \end{prop} \begin{proof} (1) and (2) are equivalent by \cite[3.12]{laking}, and (1) implies (3) follows from the definition.
 So it remains to verify that (3) implies (2).
 For any directed category $I$, the natural map $\alpha\colon \oplus_I X_i \to \mrm{hocolim}_I X_i$ is a pure epimorphism, since for any compact object $C$, the map $\Hom_\T(C, \alpha)$ may be identified with by \cite[1.5]{Neemanconnection}.
 Therefore any directed homotopy colimit is a pure quotient of a coproduct, and since coproducts are pure subobjects of products, this completes the proof. \end{proof}

 To link this to duality pairs, we now introduce a refined notion of duality triple.
-We note that this refined notion still encompasses the main examples of interest. \begin{defn} An \emph{Auslander-Gruson-Jensen duality triple} is a duality triple $(\T,\U,Q)$ together with a pair of functors $D\colon (\T^\c)^\mathrm{op} \to \U^\c$ and $D\colon (\U^\c)^\mrm{op} \to \T^\c$ satisfying the following properties: \begin{enumerate} \item the functors form an adjoint equivalence of categories; \item for all $C \in \T^\c$ and $X \in \T$, and all $C' \in \U^\c$ and $Y \in \U$ there are isomorphisms which are natural in both $C$ and $X$, and $C'$ and $Y$, where $(-)^+ = \Hom_\Z(-, \qz)$ denotes the character dual. \end{enumerate} We write $(\T,\U,Q,D)$ for the data of an Auslander-Gruson-Jensen (AGJ) duality triple. \end{defn}
+We note that this refined notion still encompasses the main examples of interest. \begin{defn} An \emph{Auslander--Gruson--Jensen duality triple} is a duality triple $(\T,\U,Q)$ together with a pair of functors $D\colon (\T^\c)^\mathrm{op} \to \U^\c$ and $D\colon (\U^\c)^\mrm{op} \to \T^\c$ satisfying the following properties: \begin{enumerate} \item the functors form an adjoint equivalence of categories; \item for all $C \in \T^\c$ and $X \in \T$, and all $C' \in \U^\c$ and $Y \in \U$ there are isomorphisms which are natural in both $C$ and $X$, and $C'$ and $Y$, where $(-)^+ = \Hom_\Z(-, \qz)$ denotes the character dual. \end{enumerate} We write $(\T,\U,Q,D)$ for the data of an Auslander--Gruson--Jensen (AGJ) duality triple. \end{defn}

 \begin{rem} We note that condition (1) amounts to saying that $D^2 = \mathrm{id}$, and that for all $X \in \T^\c$ and $Y \in \U^\c$, there is an isomorphism where everything is appropriately natural.
 As with the definition of duality triple, we note that the definition of AGJ duality triple is completely symmetric. \end{rem}